 We’ve set each GMS in a compelling context with enough information so that teachers can choose to:

 - print the story word-for-word

 - send their students to the individual GMS webpage

 - retell it verbally according to grade level

-Embedded in each GMS are numbers and facts that provide the building blocks for STEM investigations.
+Embedded in each GMS are numbers and facts that provide the building blocks for math activities.
 To give teachers a head start, we’ve also included sample math questions, social justice and other extension questions, as well as links to videos and other sources.

 If you’re interested in submitting a GMS (we hope you will), all you need to do is:

 - Pick an interesting location anywhere on the globe.
 Maybe one you’ve visited or one that’s on your bucket list.